 amicus curiae brief

-a person who is employed by and acts for an organized interest group or corporation to try to influence policy decisions and positions in the executive and legislative branches.
+A person who is employed by an acts for an organized interest group or corporation to try to influence policy decisions and positions in the executive and legislative branches.

-employment cycle in which individuals who work for government agencies regulating interests eventually end up working for interest groups or businesses with the same policy concern.
+Employment cycle in which individuals who work for government agencies regulating interests eventually end up working for interest groups or business with the same policy concern.

 political action committee (PAC)

-unlimited and undisclosed spending by an individual or group on communications that do not use works like "vote for" or "vote against," although much of this activity is actually about electing or defeating candidates.
+Unlimited and undisclosed spending by an individual or group on communications that do not use words like "vote for" or "vote against," although much of this activity is actually about electing or defeating candidates.

-a political group organized under section 527 of the IRS Code that may accept and spend unlimited amounts of money on election activity so long as they are not spent on broadcast ads run in the last 30 days beforea primary or 60 days before a general election where a clearly identified candidate is referred to and a relevant electorate is targeted; 527 groups were important to the 2000 and 2004 elections.
+A political group organized under section 527 of the IRS Code that may accept and spend unlimited amounts of money on election activities so long as they are not spent on broadcast ads run in the last 30 days before a primary or 60 days before a general election where a clearly identified candidate is referred to and a relevant electorate is targeted.
+527 groups were important to the 2000 and 2004 elections.

 quid pro quo